ucczs/Eqiva-Smart-Radiator-Thermostat/README.md

 USAGE:   eqiva.py <mac_1/alias_1> [<mac_2/alias_2>] ... --<command_1> [<param_1> <param_2> ... --<command_2> ...]
          <mac_N>   : bluetooth mac address of thermostat
-         <alias_N> : you can use aliases instead of mac address if there is a ~/.known_eqiva file
+         <alias_N> : you can use aliases instead of mac address if there is a ~/.known_eqivas file
          <command> : a list of commands and parameters

  --mode <auto|manual>            set mode to auto or manual
 ```

-### Print status and synchroize time
+### Print status and synchronize time
-To print the status, you can use the ```--status```-command.
+To print the status, you can use the ```--status``` command.
 It also synchronizes the time.
-Since it does not print the requested information you must also use the ```--print```-command to print the result to console.
+Since it does not print the requested information, you must also use the ```--print``` command to print the result to the console.

 ```
 $ ./eqiva.py Wohnz --status --print